 Depending on your lender and loan, you might have to pay either origination points or discount points, possibly both.
 If this is the case for your mortgage loan, know that a single point equals one percent of your loan.
-The great thing about discount points is they lower the amount of interest you pay on your loan, and they’re also tax deductible.
+The great thing about discount points is they result in an interest deduction based on the amount of interest you pay on your loan, and they’re also tax deductible.
 As far as origination points, they’re simply the fees you pay for lenders setting the wheels of your loan in motion.

-2. What Is the Interest Rate on This Particular Mortgage?
+2. What Is the Average Interest Rate on This Particular Mortgage?

 3. When Am I Able to Lock in an Interest Rate, And How Much Does It Cost?